Florida Brain Injury Attorneys

 - Identifying the liable party(ies).

-We will thoroughly investigate the circumstances surrounding your brain injury accident to make sure we have identified all responsible parties. - Determining the full, fair compensation to which you are entitled under Florida law.
+We will thoroughly investigate the circumstances surrounding your brain injury accident to make sure we have identified all responsible parties.

-We will identify all of the economic and non-economic damages you have suffered to determine the fair amount of substantial compensation you should be able to recover. - Handling all communication and negotiations with insurance companies.
+- Determining the full, fair compensation to which you are entitled under Florida law.
+We will identify all the economic and non-economic damages you have suffered to determine the full amount of compensation you should be able to recover.

 We will handle all communications with the defendant’s insurance company and negotiate aggressively on your behalf for the full, fair settlement amount you deserve.
-We will not accept a settlement offer for less than you deserve. - Filing all forms and paperwork promptly and accurately.
+We will not accept a settlement offer for less than you deserve.

-We will make sure all necessary paperwork is completed accurately and filed on time so you do not have to worry about deadlines, the statute of limitations or any procedural details. - Passionately pursuing justice.
+We will make sure all necessary paperwork is completed accurately and filed on time so you do not have to worry about deadlines, the statute of limitations or any procedural details.

 We will be well prepared to take your case to trial and fight for your right to substantial compensation if the liable party’s insurance company does not offer a satisfactory settlement to compensate you for all damages.
 Our many successful years of experience as trial attorneys means you get proven, powerful representation in court.